 GEM expresses concern over Britain’s drug drivers

-“Let’s be clear driving under the influence of drugs is extremely dangerous and entirely inappropriate.
-GEM calls for greater consistency in sentencing, particularly, because it is vital to send a strong safety message to those who consider it acceptable to drive after taking drugs.”
+“It is vital to send a strong safety message to those who consider it acceptable to drive after taking drugs.”

 Follow GEM on Twitter @MotoringAssist for the latest industry news.